FMurphy17/online-opt-oversupply/README.md

 # online-opt-oversupply
-SBU Honors Thesis Project using RHC algorithm to create an online optimization framework for resolving oversupply on the power grid via redistribution of energy to cryptocurrency and/or battery storage.
+SBU Honors Thesis Project using RHC algorithm to create an online optimization framework for resolving oversupply on the power grid via redistribution of energy to BTC mining and/or battery storage.

 ## Mathematical Formulation
 Here is the mathematical formulation for the optimization problem, if interested: